 Unlike our “Current Profit Potential” question, we made our “5-Year Profit Potential” question open-ended.
 The responses lined up reasonably well with the top value propositions of our sample companies.
 One can imagine that if these forward-looking AI marketing companies are willing to stake their futures on a core value proposition (such as “Recommendation / Personalization” tech), they would also believe that such a technology has a strong future for driving value for client companies.

-Interestingly enough, however, the number one value proposition of our companies (which we manually categorized) was “Analytics.”
-Even in the coming five years, it seems as if “Analytics”-related applications aren’t listed in this projection.
+Interestingly, the number one value proposition of our companies was “Analytics.”
+Even in the coming five years, it seems as if analytics-related applications aren’t listed in this projection.
 “Decision Support” and “Forecasting” seem related to analytics, but they remain rather low in profit potential, according to the same companies working on analytics technologies.
-It is possible that our sample companies may be developing analytics technologies specifically for recommendation or customer segmentation, which would leave “Analytics” alone to be intended as something wrapped up.
+It is possible that our sample companies may be developing analytics technologies specifically for recommendation or customer segmentation, which would mean that analytics alone is simply wrapped up or included under the guise of another application.
 Curious readers can dig into the data themselves to develop a conclusion.

 Featured below is a selection of direct quotes in response to this question: